IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 takes the mean out of all columns and returns a Series.
 We, on the other hand, want to disable the aggregation function and stack all Series into one big DataFrame.

 Congrats!
-We just backtested 3146 hyperparameter combinations in a quarter of a second :zap:
+We just backtested 3146 parameter combinations in a quarter of a second :zap:

 !!! important
     Even though we gained some unreal performance, we need to be careful to not occupy the entire RAM